Understand your fleet management costs and learn how to reduce spending

 It’s always worth shopping around when your insurance premium is up for renewal.
 Whatever policy you currently have, you need to have an understanding of your risk to help reduce the costs of your next fleet insurance premium.
 Incorporating a risk assessment (usually with the support of your insurer and fleet management company) helps to analyse your claims history and highlight areas that need to be worked on.

 Driver behavior, particularly those considered to be a risk, can have a significant effect on your premiums.
 Fleet driver training or fitting telematics into vehicles can help mitigate this.

 Service, maintenance and repair (SMR) rates can have a big impact on your fleet management costs of ownership, but there are options to help reduce these costs.

 There are both advantages and disadvantages to having an in-house workshop verses outsourcing the work.
 It’s not just about the costs though – thought needs to go into length of vehicle downtime, service level agreements and customer expectations.
 There’s no point using a cheap maintenance provider if the turnaround time is a week verses a couple for days for a more expensive provider.
 This could leave you without vehicles to fulfill orders and an additional costs to hire in vehicles in the interim.

 It goes without saying, always read the small print and agree on the service level agreements before outsourcing any work to avoid being tied into a contract that fails to meet expectations at the detriment of your business.
 With these sorts of contracts, it’s not always about cost but more overall value for money.

 The importance of fleet management software

 Having the tools in place to help you track and manage processes to enable informed decisions is paramount to any business.
 Fleet management software is a single depository for all fleet information including vehicles, fuel and drivers.
-By utilising the information available, the reporting structures will provide an in-depth analysis of spend incurred, support the decision making process and help control costs.
+By utilizing the information available, the reporting structures will provide an in-depth analysis of spend incurred, support the decision making process and help control costs.